bor0/hoare-hask/README.md

-# Tutorial on implementing Hoare logic for imperative programs in Haskell
+# Tutorial implementation of Hoare logic in Haskell

-This is the source code repository for my paper `Tutorial on implementing Hoare logic for imperative programs in Haskell`.
+This is the source code repository for my paper `Tutorial implementation of Hoare logic in Haskell`.
 In the `src` folder you will find:

 - `Common.hs`, `PrettyPrinter.hs` - Various utility functions
 - `Gentzen.hs` - Implementation of Propositional calculus